 Humulene has a floral, woody, and peppery scent.
 It is commonly found in the hops plant, as well as in sage and ginger.

-It has both antibacterial and anti-inflammatory properties, and may also offer some protection against certain allergens.
-Humulene has also been shown to have an energizing effect.
+It has antibacterial and anti-inflammatory properties and may offer protection against certain allergens.
+Humulene has also been shown to have an energising effect.